jonbnewman/mobx-store-provider/docs/api/useProvider.md

 # useProvider

 React Hook used to retrieve the `Provider` for a given `identifier`.

-This is a wrapper component you can use to provide your application with the store.
+This is a wrapper component you can use to provide your application with the `store`.

 ```javascript
 useProvider(): Provider